augustin-barillec/sonar/README.md

   See https://en.wikipedia.org/wiki/Cross-ratio.

 - compute the angle theta between the car and the solid lines.

-- recommend a steering angle of minus theta
+This is the recommended steering angle.